madetech/pd-shifts/README.md

 - `-f, --from` - The start date of the export (inclusive)
 - `-u, --until` - The end date of the export (exclusive)
 - `-t, --token` - The PagerDuty API token
-- `-s, --schedules` - The ID of a PagerDuty schedule to count shifts from.
-Multiple comma-separated IDs can be specified.
+- `-s, --schedule` - ID of the PagerDuty schedule to count shifts from.
+Can be specified multiple times for multiple schedules.
 - `-l, --list-shifts` - Output a JSON listing of the shifts for each user, instead of the regular CSV output.
 Helpful for debugging.
 - `--max-shift-length` - The maximum length of a single shift, in hours.
 Default: 24 hours.
     - This is needed because the PagerDuty API 'squashes' together multiple consecutive shifts, and so we need a way of determining at what point to 'chop' them back up again.